-Assistant Director of Leadership Annual Giving is responsible for the identification, qualification, cultivation, solicitation and stewardship of donors with the capacity and inclination to make $1,000 plus level gifts and move already established leadership annual giving donors to higher giving levels, with the goal of fueling the pipeline for major and planned gifts.
-S/he will be a highly motivated professional who will be deeply involved in the fundraising efforts in support of current operations and endowment from individual donors with an emphasis on new donor acquisition, upgrades, and developing a pipeline for major gifts.
-Solicitations will be multi-channel including, but not limited to phone calls, mail, emails and personal meetings in areas of high alumni concentration.
-Reporting to the Executive Director of Development, this position will serve as a part of the CVM’s Development team and will work to support all areas of the College in conjunction with the Think & Do the Extraordinary Campaign.
-The Assistant Director is expected to develop and cultivate relationships with a portfolio of approximately 200-250 leadership annual giving prospects.
+- The Assistant Director of Leadership Annual Giving is responsible for identifying, qualification, cultivation, solicitation, and stewardship of donors with the capacity to give at the level of $1,000 – $50,000.
+They will be a highly motivated professional who will be deeply involved in the fundraising efforts in support of current operations and endowment from individual donors with an emphasis on new donor acquisition, upgrades, growing membership of the Chancellor’s Circle and developing a pipeline for major gifts.
+Solicitations will be multi-channel, including, but not limited to, phone calls, mail, emails, and personal meetings.

 - Plan, design, implement, and evaluate strategies to obtain outright annual gifts and pledges.

-- Identification, qualification, cultivation and solicitation of leadership annual giving prospects to create and grow a pipeline of donors with the capacity and inclination to make $1,000 plus level gifts.
+Identification, qualification, cultivation, and solicitation of mid level giving prospects to create and grow a pipeline of Chancellor Circle members and major gift ($50,000 and above) donors for the assigned college.

-- Provide timely post-visit follow-up including tracking moves and solicitations, and sending personalized follow up to individual prospects.
+- Provide timely post-visit follow-up, including tracking moves and solicitations, and sending personalized follow-ups to individual prospects.

 - Collaboration with colleagues to help align donors’ philanthropic interests with various priorities across campus.

-- Coordination of Day of Giving, Chancellor’s Circle events, and stewardship efforts as needed with appropriate University Advancement and other campus colleagues.
+- Coordination of stewardship efforts as needed with appropriate University Advancement and other campus colleagues.

-- Attend CVM events and University Advancement related meetings.
+- Attend university-wide events and University Advancement related meetings.